Near-Miss Asteroid Breaches Earth’s Ring Of Satellites Six Hours After Discovery

 A previously undetected asteroid passed by Earth on Thursday, hurtling through the ring of satellites that encircle the planet and traveling onward, according to NASA.
 The space agency said that the asteroid, designated 2017 EA, had been detected only six hours before it whizzed past the planet.

-Fortunately (“luckily” was how the Daily Mail phrased it) for Earth and its 7.4 billion people, the asteroid was estimated to be only about ten feet wide, which, given what is known about prior asteroid/meteor impactors, would have done relatively minor damage had it survived somewhat intact after entry through the Earth’s atmosphere.
-But it is just that near-miss fly-by that gives experts pause when considering what a space rock just five to ten times the size of 2017 EA could do to the Earth if its path were a bit more direct.
+Fortunately (“luckily” was how the Daily Mail phrased it) for Earth and its 7.4 billion people, the asteroid was estimated to be only about 10-feet wide, which, given what is known about prior asteroid/meteor impactors, would have done relatively minor damage had it survived somewhat intact after entry through the Earth’s atmosphere.
+But it is just that near-miss fly-by that gives experts pause when considering what a space rock just five- to 10-times the size of 2017 EA could do to the Earth if its path were a bit more direct.

 Not that anything could have been done with just six hours notice of its arrival.

-It is a scenario NASA scientists (and scientists around the world) have confronted for some time, one where NASA scientist Joseph Nuth bluntly told colleagues in San Francisco in December (per The Inquisitr), “The biggest problem, basically, is there’s not a hell of a lot we can do about it at the moment.”
+It is a scenario NASA scientists (and scientists around the world) have confronted for some time, one where NASA scientist Joseph Nuth bluntly told colleagues in San Francisco in December, as reported by the Inquisitr, “The biggest problem, basically, is there’s not a hell of a lot we can do about it at the moment.”
 He was bemoaning the fact that Earth had inadequate defenses to mitigate the approach of what he referred to as a “dinosaur killer” asteroid (one large enough to alter life on Earth), for which the planet was somewhat overdue.

 Nuth noted in his presentation at a conference designed to address potential detection and deflection defensive methods that there exists nothing in place worldwide that could realistically be used to protect Earth unless given several years to mount the mitigation strategy.
-The scientist said that at present design-to-launch vehicles take an average of five years to reach actualization.
+The scientist said that, at present, design-to-launch vehicles take an average of five years to reach actualization.
 Asteroids reaching the dimensions of at least 35 meters (115 feet) in diameter are considered large enough to destroy a city on direct impact, but there is nothing to nudge or deflect such an asteroid from its course, nor is there anything ready to destroy it.

 As noted, 2017 EA soared just 9,000 miles (14,500 kilometers) above the eastern Pacific Ocean, according to NASA.
 It reached its nearest point at 6:04 a.m.
 PST on Thursday morning.
 The space rock was detected by Catalina Sky Survey in Arizona, which is funded by NASA, only just six hours prior to its closest approach, according to the space agency’s Center for Near Earth Object Studies.